Meshiest/mrseedbox/README.md

 * `cp settings.json transmission/config/settings.json` (and make neccessary dirs)
 * The **first person to connect and auth will be the "owner"**
 * You will have to go through the initial emby setup at `localhost:8096`!
-* If you are migrating from the old versions, you may have to `docker build backend` before starting the containers
+* If you are migrating from the old versions, you may have to `docker build backend` before starting the containers.
+If that doesn't work, you should remove all containers and images associated with this app and `./start` it again

 ### Commands (from shell):